AusDTO/gov-au-alpha/_includes/content/starting-a-business/questionnaire/2015-01-01-summary-register-a-business.1.md

-Register your business and get an Australian Business Number (ABN) now or learn about... [more text to be added].
+Find out what's involved when setting up a business, learn about choosing the right business name or register and get an Australian Business Number (ABN).